Escaping Plato's Cave: JAM for Aligning Independently Trained Vision and Language Models: Statistical Tests for Representation Alignment

-The results (Fig.\ref{fig:metrics}) show that all models reliably distinguish between matching pairs and easy non-matches, with statistical metrics consistently reflecting lower similarity scores for mismatched pairs.
-This indicates that even when trained independently, vision and language models encode representations that reflect a shared high-level structure.
-This observation aligns with the Platonic Representation Hypothesis\cite{platonic}, which suggests that different modalities—despite being trained with distinct objectives—can converge toward a common statistical model of reality, enabling coarse-grained compatibility across unimodal representations.

-However, we observe a compelling pattern in the hard non-match condition: statistical similarity metrics yield scores nearly indistinguishable from the scores of true matching pairs.
-Rather than indicating a failure of alignment, this observation reveals an important insight into the statistical tests and its interaction with the hard negatives: hard negative examples' semantic content overlaps extensively with the positive pairs at the global contextual level, differing only in fine-grained attributes.
-Thus, \textbf{we conjecture that the representational similarity is real and consistent with shared underlying structure, but it may not be fine-grained enough to capture discriminative semantic detail.} This exposes a key limitation of statistical metrics: while they can reveal high-level compatibility, they obscure nuanced yet critical distinctions for fine-grained alignment.
+The results (Fig.\ref{fig:metrics}) show that all models reliably distinguished matching from easy non-matching pairs, confirming that independently trained vision and language models encode a shared high-level structure consistent with the Platonic Representation Hypothesis \cite{platonic}.
+However, in the hard non-match condition, statistical metrics produced scores nearly indistinguishable from true matches.
+This is not a failure of alignment but a reflection of the metrics themselves: hard negatives share global semantics with positives, differing only in fine-grained attributes. \textbf{We conjecture that representational similarity is real at the coarse level but insufficiently sensitive to discriminative detail.} Thus, while statistical tests reveal broad compatibility, they obscure nuanced distinctions critical for fine-grained alignment.
 To move beyond this limitation, we turn to a lightweight post-hoc training approach that explicitly optimizes for semantic coherence, both globally and locally.
 This insight directly led to our alignment training scheme in the next section.